AndyShiue/Ende-readme/README.md

 Users of Scala might also find the similarities between Scala and Ende.
 I actually took lots of ideas from Rust, Scala, Agda, Idris, etc.

+# Comments

+There are 2 kinds of comments in Ende.
+The first is line comments: they start with `--` and extend toward the end of the line.
+The other one is block comments.
+They can span over multiple lines.
+They start with `{-` and end with `-}`.

 # Terms and Statements

 At the very beginning, let me introduce the terms of the language.